 You can get Medicare benefits if you get SSI, but you’ll have to wait until you turn 65.
 At 65, you can file an uninsured Medicare claim.

-In some cases, disability recipients are dual eligible, meaning they draw money from both SSDI and SSI.
-How benefits work in concert with each other is a bit murky, and it’s best to contact a local Social Security office to understand how Medicare and Medicaid will work together fully.
+In some cases, disability recipients are dual-eligible, meaning they draw money from both SSDI and SSI.
+How benefits work in concert with each other is a bit murky.
+It’s best to contact a local Social Security office to understand how Medicare and Medicaid will work together fully.

 You are eligible for Medicare if you meet the following requirements:

 - You are age 65 or older, a U.S. citizen, or a permanent legal resident of the U.S., and you have lived in the country for at least five years in a row.

 - You are currently getting retirement benefits from your Social Security or retirement benefits from the Railroad Retirement Board.

 - You are disabled, and you are receiving SSDI benefits or Railroad Retirement disability benefits (there is a two-year waiting period from when you first start receiving disability benefits).

 - You, or your spouse, previously worked in a job that had Medicare-covered government employment.

 - You have end-stage renal disease (ESRD), and you require dialysis or a transplant.